-As the United States Secretary of State, Dr. Henry Kissinger, set off on his twelfth visit in a month to see Syria's President Hafez Al-Assad, the Israeli Government waited to hear the outcome of his latest efforts to reach an agreement for separating the two countries' forces along the Golan Heights.
+Background: As the United States Secretary of State, Dr. Henry Kissinger, set off on his twelfth visit in a month to see Syria's President Hafez Al-Assad, the Israeli Government waited to hear the outcome of his latest efforts to reach an agreement for separating the two countries' forces along the Golan Heights.

 Dr. Kissinger had left Jerusalem for Damascus on Sunday (26 May), after attending a luncheon given in his honour by Mrs. Golda Meir, the retiring Israeli Prime Minister.
 At the lunch, both leaders toasted each other warmly.

 Earlier, Dr. Kissinger had spent three-and-a-half hours discussing with Mrs. Meir and her Cabinet colleagues.
 The Cabinet then met to decide on their position in regard to the latest American proposals.
 These are believed to be based on new suggestions to reduce the forces of both sides under United Nations supervision.